microsoft/axe-windows/docs/AutomationReference.md

 #### IScanner

+##### `ScanAsync`
+The `ScanAsync` method asynchronously runs AxeWindows automated tests using the config provided at the time of creation of the scanner.
+This method should be `await`ed.

 ##### `Scan`
-The Scan runs AxeWindows automated tests using the config provided at the time of creation of the scanner.
+The `Scan` method synchronously runs AxeWindows automated tests using the config provided at the time of creation of the scanner, and blocks until the scan is complete.

-###### Parameters
+##### Parameters

-The `Scan` method accepts 0 or 1 parameters.
+Methods of `IScanner` accept one parameter: an instance of `ScanOptions` containing custom settings for this scan, or `null` for default options.

+##### Return object
+Methods of `IScanner` return a `ScanOutput` object with the following properties:

 **Name** | **Type** | **Description**
 ---|---|---
-scanId | `string` | A string identifier for the scan.
-If the scan produces output files based on the `Config` object used to create the scanner, the output files will be given the name of the scan id (e.g., MyScanId.a11ytest).

-###### Return object
+`WindowScanOutputs` | `IReadOnlyCollection<WindowScanOutput>` | The set of `WindowScanOutput` objects produced by this scan, one per top-level application window.

+#### `WindowScanOutput`
-The `Scan` method returns a `ScanResults` object and has the following properties:
+A `WindowScanOutput` object contains the results of scanning one top level window and has the following properties:

 **Name** | **Type** | **Description**
 ---|---|---
 ErrorCount | `int` | A count of all errors across all elements scanned.
 Errors | `IEnumerable<ScanResult>` | A collection of errors found during the scan.
-OutputFile | `OutputFile` | Represents the output file(s), if any, associated with a ScanResults object.
+OutputFile | `OutputFile` | Represents the output file(s), if any, associated with a `WindowScanOutput` object.

 The `OutputFile` property is a struct with the following properties: